Filtrations and Buildings: Functoriality for Bruhat-Tits buildings

 for every $x\in\mathbf{B}^{e}(G_{K})$, $g\in G(K)$ and $\mathcal{F}\in\mathbf{F}(G_{K})$. \end{thm} This essentially follows from Landvogt's work in \cite{La00}, which has no assumptions on the reductive groups over $K$ but requires $(K,\left|-\right|)$ to be quasi-local, in particular discrete.
 The main difficulty there is the construction of base points with good properties, which is here trivialized by the given points $\circ_{G}^{e}$ and $\circ_{H}^{e}$.
 Note that again, the uniqueness of $f:\mathbf{B}^{e}(G_{K})\rightarrow\mathbf{B}^{e}(H_{K})$ follows from the first and last displayed requirements, and its existence amounts to showing that the mapping

 is well-defined and equivariant with respect to $f:G(K)\rightarrow H(K)$.
-Given the identification $\mathbf{B}^{e}(GL(V))\simeq\mathbf{B}(V)$, the above theorem is closely related to the Tannakian theorem~\ref{thm:TanDescBuild} below.
+Given the identification $\mathbf{B}^{e}(GL(V))\simeq\mathbf{B}(V)$, this theorem is closely related to the Tannakian theorem~\ref{thm:TanDescBuild} below.
 We will prove the former as a corollary of the latter.